 Enjoy those fresh mornings with mother nature admiring the majestic River Red Gum forests while the native birdlife begins to wake.

 The kids will love nothing more than toasting marshmallows on the campfire and why not cook up a storm with a delicious camp-oven cook off.

-Winter is the best time to camp in the region, with plenty to explore along the river banks and Murray Crayfish in season to catch.
+Spring is the best time to camp in the region, with the wildlife coming out to enjoy the sunshine and plenty of tracks and trail to explore along the river banks.

 For tent campers and campervanners, bush camping in the state forests, national parks and red gum reserves in the region is hard to beat, with sandy beaches and secluded spots connected by river tracks.